How I Struggled With Usergrid, Cassandra, and Elasticsearch

-It turned out to be just one more *nix based hypervisor and, unfortunately, hardware-fastidious.
-I couldn’t use up-to-date version of it because my network card hardware just wasn’t supported in latest versions.
-ESXi also doesn’t support network routing, so I had to setup a separate virtual host that routed traffic to other virtual hosts.
+It turned out to be just one more *nix-based hypervisor and, unfortunately, hardware-fastidious.
+I couldn’t use the up-to-date version of it because my network card hardware just wasn’t supported in the latest versions.
+ESXi also doesn’t support network routing, so I had to set up a separate virtual host that routed traffic to other virtual hosts.
 So much pain.

 Then I moved to Proxmox VE and that was great.

 If you are suddenly diving into that special kind of hipster-developer hell, I strongly recommend hetzner manuals and this special great manual that describes how to configure the network for virtual hosts behind NAT with ports forwarding and DHCP.
 That was enough to set up everything and saved me weeks of googling.

 The pros and cons of having your own host compared to AWS or digital ocean are obvious.

 Anyway, it’s a pretty cool exercise with a rather satisfying aftertaste, when everything works at last.